Band-Maid: 2013–2014: Early years and Maid in Japan

-Early in their history, Band-Maid regularly performed live at various venues around the Tokyo area.
-The group released their debut mini-album Maid in Japan in January 2014, written in collaboration with musicians Masahiko Fukui and Kentaro Akutsu.
+Band-Maid began performing live regularly in Tokyo.
+They released their debut mini-album Maid in Japan in January 2014, written in collaboration with musicians Masahiko Fukui and Kentaro Akutsu.
 In August 2014, they released the maxi-single "Ai to Jōnetsu no Matador" (titled "Love, Passion, Matador" internationally).

+2015–2017: International recognition, New Beginning, Brand New Maid, and Just Bring It

-In November 2015 they released their sophomore mini-album New Beginning.
-The mini-album was their first chart placement, reaching No. 64 on the Japanese Oricon weekly albums chart.
+Band-Maid first gained international notice in April 2015 when the English-language Facebook page of internet radio station Jrock Radio promoted the music video for "Thrill", which led to over 1 million views in the following year.
+In November 2015 they released their sophomore mini-album New Beginning, reaching No. 64 on the Japanese Oricon weekly albums chart.
 The band undertook a tour of Tokyo venues to promote the album through February 2016, culminating in a sold-out concert on February 14.

-International recognition

-Band-Maid first gained international notice in April 2015 when the English-language Facebook page of internet radio station Jrock Radio promoted the music video for "Thrill", which led to over 1 million views in the following year.
 In March 2016 they had their first overseas performance at Sakura-Con in Seattle, Washington.

 The group released their third mini-album and major label debut, Brand New Maid, in May 2016 on the Nippon Crown sub-label Crown Stones, followed by a JPU Records release in Europe in July.
 The album reached No. 19 on the Japanese Oricon weekly albums chart.
 In October and November 2016, they went on their first world tour that took them to Mexico, Hong Kong, and several countries in Europe.

 In January 2017, Band-Maid released their first full-length album titled Just Bring It.
 It was preceded by the single "YOLO", released in November 2016.
 Just Bring It reached No. 16 on the Japanese Oricon weekly albums chart.
 Band-Maid appeared at the 2017 Golden Melody Awards and festival in Taiwan on June 23–24.
 The maxi-single "Daydreaming/Choose Me" was released in July 2017.
 They covered "Honey" for the November 2017 Mucc tribute album Tribute of Mucc -En-.

+2018–2019: Overseas tours, World Domination, and Conqueror

 The band released their second full-length album titled World Domination in February 2018, which reached no. 9 on the Japanese Oricon weekly albums chart.
 On the same day, they reissued their 2014 debut album Maid in Japan with two bonus tracks.
 While the original release of that album did not chart, the reissued version reached No. 26 on the Japanese Oricon weekly albums chart.
 On April 1, 2018, they performed at Warped Tour at Makuhari Messe as the first date of a world tour.
 The maxi-single "Start Over" was released in July 2018.